jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    In previous builds, the best way to get icons to work is by putting the icon files on the same server and reference the icons via relative link.
+    In previous builds, the best way to get icons to work is by putting the icon files on the same server and reference the icons via a relative link.

     For example, you can create a sub folder under the Install Folder of the Cluster Server, such as under root/imagetest folder.
 The dimensions for all icons for each setting under web portal should match what is displayed for each setting.
 The branding of the icons and images require the icons and images with the same width/height as specified or same aspect ratio if the resolution is higher.